 Please note “number” must be entered as accepted value.

-Credit quality step (C0340): Please identify the credit quality step attributed to the asset, as defined by article 109a(1) of Directive 2009/138/EC.
+Credit quality step (C0340): Please identify the credit quality step attributed to the asset, in accordance with the PRA Supervisory Statement SS10/13 Standardised Approach updated in May 2020.
 This is only applicable to any assets which credit quality step needs to be attributed for the purpose of SCR calculation.

 The credit quality step shall in particular reflect any readjustments to the credit quality made internally by the undertakings that use the standard formula.